Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 1. packing Way Too Much gear

 Overpacking is the most common beginner backpacking mistake.
-When you carry your house on your back, it’s easy to get carried away (no pun intended).
+When you carry your house on your back, it’s easy to get carried away!
 Plus, as a beginner backpacker, you often don’t have all the latest ultra-lightweight backpacking gear.

-So not only are you adjusting to carrying more, but you’re carrying heavier versions of a stove, sleeping bag, and tent.
-There’s nothing inherently wrong with this – ultra-lightweight gear costs a pretty penny – but you’ll want to be well aware of how much you’re carrying.
+So not only are you getting used to carrying more, but you’re also carrying heavier versions of a stove, sleeping bag, and tent.
+There’s nothing inherently wrong with this – ultra-lightweight gear costs a pretty penny – but you want to be well aware of how much you’re carrying.

 Forget big, heavy (and bulky) items, you won’t need, such as a pair of binoculars or a heavy camera.
 Invest in a simple backpacking cook set and leave the kitchen sink at home (or better yet, share a backpacking stove with a friend and split the weight!).